Add Session Management

 To manage the user's authenticated state, you'll need to implement a session manager for your application.
 Unlike other Wristband SDKs that provide built-in session middleware, the Go SDK is unopinionated about session storage, giving you full control over how sessions are stored and managed.

 The SDK defines a SessionManager interface that you need to implement.
 The session data is typically stored in an encrypted cookie, and on subsequent requests, the middleware decrypts the cookie and restores the session state.
+It defines three methods that your implementation must provide:

 type SessionManager interface {